 That’s precisely what a world without Domain Name System (also known as DNS) would be.
 Fortunately, this service solves all of the issues mentioned above – even if the relationship between an IP address and a name changes.

-For that reason, in this article we will learn how to configure and use a simple DNS server, a service that will allow to translate domain names into IP addresses and vice versa.
+For that reason, in this article, we will learn how to configure and use a simple DNS server, a service that will allow translating domain names into IP addresses and vice versa.

 Introducing DNS Name Resolution

 For small networks that are not subject to frequent changes, the /etc/hosts file can be used as a rudimentary method of the domain name to IP address resolution.